-Congregations established by the Evangelical Lutheran Church in America shall be required, in addition to complying with the foregoing provisions in *6.05., to satisfy all financial obligations to this church and receive Synod Council approval before terminating their membership in this church.
+Congregations established by the Evangelical Lutheran Church in America shall be required, in addition to complying with the foregoing provisions in *C6.05., to satisfy all financial obligations to this church and receive Synod Council approval before terminating their membership in this church.

-If this congregation fails to achieve the required two-thirds vote of voting members present at this congregation’s first meeting as specified in paragraph a. above or fails to achieve the required twothirds vote of voting members present at this congregation’s second meeting as specified in paragraph d. above, another attempt to consider termination of relationship with this church must follow all requirements of *6.05. and may begin no sooner than six months after the meeting at which the two-thirds vote was not achieved.
+If this congregation fails to achieve the required two-thirds vote of voting members present at this congregation’s first meeting as specified in paragraph a. above or fails to achieve the required two-thirds vote of voting members present at this congregation’s second meeting as specified in paragraph d. above, another attempt to consider termination of relationship with this church must follow all requirements of *C6.05. and may begin no sooner than six months after the meeting at which the two-thirds vote was not achieved.

 *C6.06.
 If this congregation considers relocation, it shall confer with the bishop of the synod in which it is territorially located and the appropriate unit of the churchwide organization before any steps are taken leading to such action.
 The approval of the Synod Council shall be received before any such action is taken.